victorCoutoDeRezende/Calculator-With-Python/README.md

-# Calculator-In-Python
+# Calculator-With-Python
-Calculator in Python without using object oriented programming ou graphic interfaces.
+Calculator with Python without using object oriented programming ou graphic interfaces.

 ->A code that creates a calculator with the principal math operations.